Lombok Culture

 The next stage is called pelaikang, that is, carrying the girl away from her house.
 At the appointed time, the young man would come to the woman’s house secretly and take her away.

 The bride will be taken away to the husband’s house, where she will continue the process, called selabar.
-The man’s family will report to the village of origin of the prospective bride that merarik has occurred, then make discussion about the next agreement, sorong serah and nyongkolan (the Wedding Party).
+The man’s family will report to the village of origin of the prospective bride that merarik has occurred, then discuss the next agreement, sorong serah and nyongkolan (The Wedding Party).

 Type Lombok Clothes